FlipsideCrypto/fsc-evm/doc_descriptions/core/prices.md

 {% docs evm_prices_high %}

-Highest price of the recorded hour in USD
+Highest price of the recorded hour in USD.

 {% enddocs %}

 {% docs evm_prices_low %}

-Lowest price of the recorded hour in USD
+Lowest price of the recorded hour in USD.

 {% enddocs %}

 {% docs evm_prices_close %}

-Closing price of the recorded hour in USD
+Closing price of the recorded hour in USD.

 {% enddocs %}